suvanbanerjee/H2O/README.md

 - run config.py file to set your details
 - add main.pyw to your startup folder to run the program on startup

-Note: Make sure to edit the path of json file in the main.pyw file to match the path of the son file on your computer. if you dont know just put the json file in the same directory as the main.pyw file. that is in the startup folder.
+Note: Make sure to edit the path of the JSON file in the main.py file to match the path of the son file on your computer.
+If you do not know, just put the JSON file in the same directory as the main.py file, which is in the startup folder.

 ## How it works

-The program uses the following formula to calculate the amount of water you should drink daily.
+The program uses the following formula to calculate the water you should drink daily.
 ```
 base_intake = 0.033 * weight(KG)
 ```